 - 1. From the navigation panel, go to General > Network Map. - 2.
-On the Network Map screen, select the USB Disk Status icon to display your USB device's information. - 3.
-On the AiDisk Wizard field, click GO to set up an FTP server for Internet file sharing.
+On the Network Map screen, select the USB Disk Status icon to display your USB device's information.

-- For more details, refer to the section 3.5.2 Using Servers Center in this user manual. - The wireless router works with most USB HDDs/Flash disks (up to 2TB size) and supports read-write access for FAT16, FAT32, EXT2, EXT3, and NTFS.
+- For more details, refer to the section 3.5.1 Using Servers Center in this user manual. - The wireless router works with most USB HDDs/Flash disks (up to 2TB size) and supports read-write access for FAT16, FAT32, EXT2, EXT3, and NTFS.